dell/omnia/docs/source/limitations.rst

 -  Omnia supports adding only 1000 nodes when discovered via BMC.
 -  Removal of Slurm and Kubernetes component roles are not supported.
    However, the scheduler type can be customized by setting ``scheduler_type`` in ``input/omnia_config.yml`` prior to running ``omnia.yml``.
--  After installing the Omnia control plane, changing the manager node is not supported.
-If you need to change the manager node, you must redeploy the entire cluster.
+-  After installing the Omnia control plane, changing the kube_control_plane is not supported.
+If you need to change the kube_control_plane, you must redeploy the entire cluster.
 -  Dell Technologies provides support to the Dell-developed modules of Omnia.
 All the other third-party tools deployed by Omnia are outside